Appointing an arbitrator

 What is our role?

 Ofwat’s role is not to consider or determine the dispute between the parties.
 The first step for any dispute is for the parties to attempt to resolve or settle the claim in question between themselves.
-Customers in the first instance should therefore contact the company setting out their complaint/claim, and attempt to resolve the matter before contacting Ofwat.
+As such, we expect customers, in the first instance, to have contacted the company setting out their complaint/claim, and to have attempted to resolve the matter before contacting Ofwat.
+When we review any request to appoint an arbitrator we will expect to see evidence of this.

-If the company and the customer cannot resolve certain disputes, the next step is for the parties to agree on an arbitrator to adjudicate the dispute.
-To assist the parties in agreeing on an arbitrator, the parties may wish to consider contacting:
+If the company and the customer cannot resolve certain disputes, the next step is for the parties to attempt to agree on an arbitrator to adjudicate the dispute.
+When we review any request to appoint an arbitrator we will also expect to see evidence of this.
+Where no evidence is provided, we will suggest to the parties that they consider contacting one or more of the following:

 - The Chartered Institute of Arbitrators (CIArb)